-Chapter 4 discusses environmental constraints and opportunities that the Link21 Team may consider while designing and developing the program concepts.
+Chapter 4 discusses environmental constraints and opportunities that the Link21 Team may consider while designing and developing the program concepts and future project alternatives.
 For ease of reference, critical constraints and opportunities are called out in tables by ECO subareas.
-Appendix A lists the map book and geoportal data layers used in the ECO analysis.
+Appendix A lists the map book and Geoportal data layers used in the ECO analysis.
 Additionally, Appendix B maps critical constraints and opportunities together.
 Appendix C shows constraints and opportunities in greater detail.
 Appendix C contains a map series of each topic area shown by ECO subarea.